Today's Mortgage Rates

 |Product (Rate Program)||Rate||APR|

-Whether you're from Big D, Houston, or Austin, finding the best possible mortgage in Texas can be difficult if you don't know a little bit about how the different types of mortgage loans work.
+Whether you're from Big D, Houston, or Austin, finding the best mortgage rates in Texas can be difficult if you don't know a little bit about how the different types of mortgage loans work.
 For example, you may or may not know that:

 - It's challenging to research and understand your mortgage loan and refinance options in Texas.
 That's why Mortgageloan.com offers you the tools to walk you through the process, including: advertised lender rates, mortgage calculators, and a Texas broker directory.